auth0/docs/articles/tokens/guides/use-access-tokens.md

 <dfn data-key="access-token">Access Tokens</dfn> are used in token-based authentication to allow an application to access an API.
 For example, a Calendar application needs access to a Calendar API in the cloud so that it can read the user's scheduled events and create new events.

 Once an application has received an Access Token, it will include that token as a credential when making API requests.
-To do so, it should transmit the Access Token tothe API as a **Bearer** credential in an HTTP **Authorization** header.
+To do so, it should transmit the Access Token to the API as a **Bearer** credential in an HTTP **Authorization** header.

 For example: